7 Plants for Winter Interest and Year-Long Appeal

 Since we’re on the topic of berries, a Brandywine Viburnum boasts some of the most beautiful berries to be found on any shrub.
 The berries start out vibrant green in the spring and then transition to white.
 In autumn, the berries turn pink and dark blue.
 And the berries hang on through the coldest months to create appealing winter interest when most shrubs look lifeless and boring.
 Brandywine Viburnum grows well in USDA zones 5-9.

-Ornamental Grasses for Winter Interest
+Ornamental Grasses are Plants for Winter Interest

 One category of landscape plants that is often overlooked for the winter interest they bring to cold-weather landscapes is ornamental grasses.